Aurel Benović: 2023

 At the 2023 Cottbus World Cup, Benović finished eighth in the floor exercise final.
 Then at the Baku World Cup, he finished fifth on the floor exercise and sixth on the vault.
 He won the silver medal on the floor exercise at the Cairo World Cup behind Ukraine's Illia Kovtun, and he finished seventh in the vault final.
 He missed the 2023 World Championships due to a broken metatarsal bone in his right foot.

 2024

 Benović registered for the 2024 FIG World Cup series to earn points for Olympic qualification.
 He finished eighth in the floor exercise final at the Cottbus World Cup.
 Then at the Baku World Cup, he finished seventh on the floor exercise and fifth on the vault.
 By finishing fourth on the floor exercise at the Doha World Cup, he clinched enough points to qualify for the 2024 Summer Olympics.
 He won the gold medal on the vault at the Osijek World Challenge Cup and finished seventh on the floor exercise.
 At the Olympic Games, he qualified for the vault final in third place.
 He also competed on the floor exercise and finished 28th in the qualification round.
 He then finished in fifth place in the vault final.

+2026

+He won gold medal in the floor exercise at the Challenge Cup in Szombathely in the mid-September.